Introduction

 from hqs_nmr_parameters.cheshire import molecules as cheshire_molecules

-Or the keys of the molecules that give access to the molecular data.
+The keys of the molecules give access to the molecular data.
 For simplicity, they correspond to a string representation of integers that go from 1 to 105.
-For the molecule
+Note that depending on the imported data set, some numbers might be missing.
+For instance, only rigid molecules are included in the molecule

-As before, the molecule names could be obtained using the get_names
+As before, the molecule names can be obtained using the get_names

 function.
 But here, we will focus on a single entry: